telerik/xamarin-forms-docs/nativecontrols/android/introduction.md

 ## Controls Overview

+Our suite features the following controls for development with Xamarin.Android:

 * [AutoComplete]({%slug android-autocomplete-overview%}):  An input control that provides users with suggestions, based on the text or characters they’ve already typed into the search bar.
 Once the autocomplete shows a list of suggestions, the user can select one or more of them.
 The control provides means for easy customization and data management.

 * [CalendarView]({%slug android-calendar-overview%} "Read more about RadCalendarView for Android"): A calendar control which provides different date representations (in a week, month or year), different selection modes and events integration.